 Dental practices are among the most profitable businesses, with an average profit margin of 25.0%.
 As of December 2018, there are approximately 174,290 dental practices in the United States.
 According to IBISWorld, the cost of starting a new business has incited fewer dentists to start their own practices.
 As such, incoming dentists are looking to acquire established practices.
 With the number of retiring dentists exceeding the number of dentists graduating from dental school, there are countless opportunities for acquisitions in this space.

 If you currently own a dental practice, consider the possibility of selling.
-Reason being, now is a great to time to prepare to sell.
+The reason being now is a great time to prepare to sell.
 The first step to selling is obtaining a business valuation.
 Over the past few years, I have provided business valuations for several dental practices across the country.
 Below are some of the key factors used in valuing a dental practice.
 Keep in mind that the factors listed below are only a guide.

 Market Multiples for a Dental Practice: